dumi88571/Crop-Prediction-App/Sentiment/readme.md

 ## View sentiment results in the console or integrate with your own data pipeline.

 ## Applications
-Financial news analysis
+-Financial news analysis

-Market sentiment tracking
+-Market sentiment tracking

-Investment decision support
+-Investment decision support